 Arenque Offshore Field

-Arenque offshore was discovered in 1967 with the first exploration well of the region to be successfully tested in the San Andres formation.
+Arenque offshore was discovered in 1967.
+It is the first exploration well of the region to be successfully tested in the San Andres formation.

 Located in the Gulf of Mexico 30 km off Tampico, the Arenque field covers an area of about 2,035 square km with 33 drilled wells.
 Existing facilities include three offshore platforms, 14 production wells, four submarine pipelines and ground processing facilities.
-The field produces 4,000 BOPD and 17,000 MSCFD gas.
+The field produces 4,000 bopd and 17,000 mscfd of gas.

-As in all the countries where the company operates, Perenco is willing to get involved in Mexico by bringing its know-how and contributing to the actions already undertaken by Petrofac and Pemex to work responsibly, invest in the Mexican communities and ensure the local cultural heritage is preserved.
+As in all the countries where the company operates, Perenco is willing to get involved in Mexico by bringing its know-how and contributing to the actions already undertaken by Petrofac and Pemex to work responsibly, support the Mexican communities and ensure the local cultural heritage is preserved.